-The end goal is to provide scenarios and solutions that address concrete problems of stakeholders, developed with the help of digital technologies.
-In this view, cities, companies and administrations are seen as enablers, as they provide a common (physical) ground in which other organizations operate and collaborate.
+The final goal is to provide scenarios and solutions that address concrete problems of stakeholders and are developed using digital technologies.
+In this view, cities, businesses and administrations are seen as enablers as they provide a common (physical) ground on which other organisations work and collaborate.

-An example of such an environment will be presented to the participants of the summer school.
-They will work on challenges presented by the digital cities project in one of the largest cities in the country, often described as the ‘Smart Pond’.
-Several organizations (companies, utilities and other stakeholders) working in different specific fields of the implementation of the digital technologies to improve the resilience of the city, their organizations and test the implementation of solutions to some of the societal challenges impacting the world today.
+An example of such an environment will be presented to summer school participants.
+They will work on the challenges presented by the "Digital Cities" project in one of the largest cities in the country, often referred to as "Smart Pond".
+Several organisations (companies, institutions and other actors) are working in different specific areas of implementation of digital technologies to improve the resilience of the city, their organisations and test the implementation of solutions to some of the social challenges that affect the world today.

-The final solutions to the presented challenges will be presented as proposals for experiments that could be conducted by the involved organizations.
-As such students will pitch a strategic plan for applying digital transformation in a chosen organization.
+The final solutions to the challenges will be presented as proposed experiments that could be implemented by the participating organisations.
+As such, students will pitch a strategic plan for applying digital transformation in a selected organisation.